jetbrains-academy/sql-course/Lesson4/task7/task.md

               LEFT JOIN Spacecraft S ON F.spacecraft_id=S.id
 ```

-Another option is to build the inner join part first, and then add the outer part with planets using `RIGHT JOIN`:
+Another option is to build the inner join part first and then add the outer part with the planets using `RIGHT JOIN`:

 ```sql
 SELECT *